cznethub/clonebuildregister/README.rst

       ==================  ===================================================================================================
     options:
-      -h, --help          show this help message and exit
+      -h, --help          show this help message and exit --l L, -path_to_local_environment L
+                        The path to a local environment file with secrets not to be seen on github (e.g usr/home/bimage/.env).
+Defaults to .
+                        (default: None)
+      --r R, -path_to_remote_environment R
+                        The path to the dummy environment files found on github (e.g usr/home/bimage/.env).
+Defaults to . (default: None)
+       --p P, -platform P    The target platform of the image in the form of os[/arch[/variant]] (default: None)

     example:
         $ python bimage cbcunc timage develop testimage v1 timage testimage v1 us-east1 bimage-project bimage-repository